 Some of the highlights of the Fort Ligonier museum include:

-- A portion of General Saint Clair’s home, which has been restored and moved to the inside of the museum.
+- A portion of General Saint Clair’s restored home.

 - The forts that made up Forbes Road and eventually paved the way for towns and cities from Philadelphia to Pittsburgh.